middyjs/middy/packages/http-error-handler/README.md

 </div>

 Automatically handles uncaught errors that contain the properties `statusCode` (number) and `message` (string) and creates a proper HTTP response for them (using the message and the status code provided by the error object).
+Additionally, support for the property `expose` is included with a default value of `statusCode < 500`.
 We recommend generating these HTTP errors with the npm module [`http-errors`](https://npm.im/http-errors).

 This middleware should be set as the last error handler unless you also want to register the `http-reponse-serializer`.
 If so, this middleware should come second-last and the `http-response-serializer` should come last.